-A The recommendation is supported by direct scientific evidence from properly designed and implemented controlled trials on pressure ulcers in humans (or humans at-risk for pressure ulcers), providing statistical results that consistently support the guideline statement (Level 1 studies required) The recommendation is supported by direct scientific evidence from properly designed and implemented clinical studies on pressure ulcers in humans (or humans at-risk of pressure ulcers), providing statistical results that consistently support the recommendation.
-(Level 2, 3, 4, 5 studies) The recommendation is supported by indirect evidence (e.g. studies in normal human subjects, humans with other types of chronic wounds, animal models) and / or expert opinion.
+trength of Evidence A The recommendation is supported by dire and implemented controlled trials on pres pressure ulcers), providing statistical resul statement (Level 1 studies required) В The recommendation is supported by dire and implemented clinical studies on press pressure ulcers), providing statistical resul (Level 2, 3, 4, 5 studies) С The recommendation is supported by indi human subjects, humans with other types and / or expert opinion. ure 6: Strength of Evidence Rating - The European Pressure Ulcer Adv irect scientific evidence from properly designed essure ulcers in humans (or humans at-risk for sults that consistently support the guideline irect scientific evidence from properly designed essure ulcers in humans (or humans at-risk of sults that consistently support the recommendation.